 Paying it forward:

-Today, Erin is at the Missouri University of Science and Technology n Rolla & Patrick is in Gainesville with the Florida Gators, but they continue to have a say in everything “K is for Kids”.
+Today, Erin is a first year student or “1L” student at Penn State Law and a graduate of Missouri University of Science and Technology while Patrick is in his senior year in Gainesville with the Florida Gators, but they continue to have a say in everything “K is for Kids”.
 Karen still volunteers as the young nonprofit’s executive director while the “flock” of children & youth the Clawsons help continues to spread.

 From the founder: